7 Days Druk Wangyel Festival

-After breakfast, drive to capital, Thimphu following the Pachu River.
+After lunch, drive to the capital, Thimphu (1.5 hours) following the Pachu River.
 Once a rustic village sitting in a broad, fertile river valley, Thimphu is today the nation’s bustling capital.
-Enjoy a full day of sightseeing, including a visit to stunning Buddha Dordenma Statue, made of bronze and gilded in gold, and the National Memorial Chorten depicting the Buddhist faith in the form of paintings and statues.
+Enjoy sightseeing, including a visit to stunning Buddha Dordenma Statue, made of bronze and gilded in gold, and the National Memorial Chorten depicting the Buddhist faith in the form of paintings and statues.
 This temple was first initiated by the Third King as a protection from the negative elements of modernization, and as a monument to world peace.
 The Royal Queen Mother completed it as a memorial stupa for the Third King who passed away in 1972.
-Continue on to The National Library housing the collection of Bhutanese scriptures dating back to the 8th century and Tashichhodzong houses some ministries, His Majesty’s secretariat, and the central monk body.
+Before dinner at the hotel there will be an orientation on Bhutanese etiquette by your guide.

 Overnight at Hotel in Thimphu.